klamping/vrt-email-course/manuscript/day-4.md

     .end();
 ```

-It's important to note here that `setValue` only works with "interactable" elements like text input fields.
+It's important to note here that `setValue` only works with form elements like text input fields.

 Let's repeat that with the password: